CatsDeservePets/myls/README.md

 ## Usage

 ```
-usage: myls [-h] [-a] [-d] [-l] [-r] [-1] [-dirsfirst] [-git]
+usage: myls [-h] [-V] [-a] [-d] [-l] [-r] [-1] [-dirsfirst] [-git]
             [-sort WORD] [file ...]

 positional arguments:
   file          files or directories to display

 options:
   -h, -help     show this help message and exit
+  -V, -version  show program's version number and exit
   -a            do not ignore entries starting with .
   -d            list directories themselves, not their contents
   -l            use a long listing format
   -r            reverse order while sorting
   -1            display one entry per line
   -dirsfirst    show directories above regular files
   -git          display git status
   -sort WORD    one of: name, extension, size, time, git (default: name)

 environment:
   MYLS_TIMEFMT_OLD, MYLS_TIMEFMT_NEW
                 used to specify the time format for non-recent and recent files
   MYLS_DIRS_FIRST
                 if set, behaves like -dirsfirst
   MYLS_GIT      if set, behaves like -git
 ```

 ## Example output